 God allows these trials for a number of reasons:

-to test you to find out if you love the Lord your God with all your heart and with all your soul (Deut 13:3)
+“to test whether you love the Lord your God with all your heart and with all your soul” (Deut 13:3)

 So, in summing up, let me share a prayer that we might go to God with in relation to “lead us not into temptation:”